 Does an Up-and-Down for Bogey Count?

 Traditionally, no. The classic Sandie must result in a score of par.
 Getting out of a bunker and one-putting for a bogey is a nice way to minimize damage, but it doesn't get you a Sandie dot.
 Of course, "house rules" always apply.
-If your group decides to create a new bet called a "Bogey-Sandie," you can a that’s the beauty of these informal games!
+If your group decides to create a new bet called a "Bogey-Sandie," that's the beauty of these informal games!

 Coach's Corner: How to Make More Sandies